kinectron/kinectron/README.md

 Select the checkboxes for the desired frames, then click "Start Multiframe."
 Click "Stop Multiframe" to end multiframe broadcast.

 Available frames correspond to the frames listed under Single Frame.
-Only color, depth and body are currently available under multiframe.
+Color, depth, raw depth and body are currently available under multiframe.

-Running multiple frames at once may impact the speed of your broadcast, depending on the system you are running on and the speed of your network.
+Running multiple frames at once may impact the speed of your broadcast depending on the system you are running and the speed of your network.

 #### Advanced Options
 ##### Peer Server